Full Attitude Intelligent Controller Design of a Heliquad under Complete Failure of an Actuator: INTRODUCTION

 \section{INTRODUCTION}

-Sensor technological development in vertical take-off and landing (VTOL) rotorcraft UAVs are gaining attention in a wide range of applications fire-fighting \cite{hari20,hari18}, agriculture \cite{agriculture}, search mission \cite{search}.
-UAV's have recently found application in outdoor use such as geologic and construction mapping \cite{geology, construction}.
-Recently, quadcopters are used for aggressive maneuvering in a cluttered indoor environment \cite{landry}, high-speed flight in GPS denied indoor environments \cite{mohta}, and passenger carrying vehicles \cite{airtaxi}.
+Recent technological developments in sensing and computation platforms have led to the design of new multi-rotor-based Vertical Take-Off and Landing (VTOL) Unmanned Aerial Vehicles (UAV), which are gaining more attention in a wide range of applications like firefighting [\citen{hari20},\citen{hari18}], agriculture [\citen{agriculture}], search mission [\citen{ben_search}].
+UAVs have recently found applications in geologic and construction mapping [\citen{geology,construction,senthil2021}].
+Recently, quadcopters have been used for aggressive maneuvering in a cluttered indoor environment [\citen{landry}], high-speed flight in GPS-denied indoor environments [\citen{mohta}], and passenger-carrying vehicles [\citen{airtaxi}, \citen{pavel}].
+In all the above applications, the robustness and reliability of the multi-rotor system are essential for a successful mission.